Jobs to be done · Fix · SEO · Dev

 What "good" looks like

-Ask AI about llms.txt on Shopify
+Ask AI about this job

-Have your favorite AI engine summarize this for your specific use case.
+Have your favorite AI engine apply this walkthrough to your store.

 Frequently asked questions